kairosity/mp3-snapathon/testing.md

 ### Fix 2
 I had not inputed my new mail configuration variables in the Heroku config vars input area.
 Once I did it connected perfectly.

+## Error Messages

+### Issue 1
+413 Errors (request entity too large / Payload too large) were not passing to the error.html template to render correctly.
+In development I was getting a message saying the port was unresponsive.

+### Fix 1
+Using print() I was able to see that the error view was working correctly right up until the rendering of the template.
+If I switched from rendering a template to just returning the error message like this:

+            @app.errorhandler(413)
+            def payload_too_large(e):
+                error = 413
+                error_msg = "Sorry, but the file you're trying to upload is too large." return error_msg, 413

+It worked fine, but I wanted my nicely styled error page to load, as with all other errors.
+Especially since this particular error would likely be thrown a lot as users try to upload large files.

+After some research I found the following note in the Flask documentation:

+            Connection Reset Issue
+            When using the local development server, you may get a connection reset error instead of a 413 response.
+            You will get the correct status response when running the app with a production WSGI server.

 # Input Validation

 ## Registration Form